giomikee/phone-store/README.md

 See it in action in [the project's Github pages](https://giomikee.github.io/phone-store/)

-**Note:** Due to Github pages limitation, deeplinks other than the home page (https://giomikee.github.io/phone-store/).
+**Note:** Due to Github pages limitation, deeplinks other than the home page (https://giomikee.github.io/phone-store/) will not work for now.

 ## Getting started